data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 The Batch registration is done by adding a record in the BATCH table with the following details:

-* BATCH_ID; this is a system generated surrogate ID that is used to unique identify a Batch
+* `BATCH_ID`; this is a system generated surrogate ID that is used to unique identify a Batch
-* BATCH_CODE; this is the name of the Batch (workflow name, parent package; depending on the ETL software used)
+* `BATCH_CODE`; this is the name of the Batch (workflow name, parent package; depending on the ETL software used)
-* FREQUENCY_CODE; indicates how often the Batch can be run (for instance daily, hourly, weekly).
+* `FREQUENCY_CODE`; indicates how often the Batch can be run (for instance daily, hourly, weekly).
     It is usually a descriptive code only as the running interval for the ETL process is normally managed by external scheduling tool like Control-M or the build-in scheduling tool of the ETL software.
 When necessary, the Frequency Code can be used during the Batch Evaluation event, to evaluate the running interval and decide whether a batch should be run
-* BATCH_DESCRIPTION; the descriptive information of the Batch
+* `BATCH_DESCRIPTION`; the descriptive information of the Batch
-* INACTIVE_INDICATOR; indicate whether a Batch is inactive and should be skipped in the ETL process
+* `INACTIVE_INDICATOR`; indicate whether a Batch is inactive and should be skipped in the ETL process

 ### Module registration